Where Are They Now?

 The drummer (and most constant member) of the band was last known to be operating his own antique store in Kansas City.

-The founder and eventual manager of Morningstar is now the Station Manager for radio stations 92.1 FNX and 1220 ESPN AM in New England.
+The founder and eventual manager of Morningstar is in Vermont managing radio stations.
 After Morningstar disbanded, Michael went to work for KY-102 in the fall of 1980 as the Promotion Director and released a 'Homegrown' album for the station featuring a lot of great Kansas City bands.
 He briefly worked for KKCI 106.5 and then the Uptown Theatre before moving to Portland, Maine in the fall of 1985.
 He still enjoys writing and recording music.

 A Word From Oscar|

 Although not on the level of The Who or The Stones, the lads in Morningstar were rock stars in their own right.
 Go rent and watch the movie "Almost Famous" and you'll get a good idea of what I'm talking about.